 In Hanoi the streets do have names and fascinating ones at that.
 But where do they come from?
 It so happens that the city’s wonderful sounding streets are often named after persons of considerable note, be it poets, singers, diplomats, generals, warlords or even goddesses.

-“The names behind the Hanoi streets” is a series taking a dive into the people behind the city’s streets and what they did to make their mark in Vietnam.
-The third part of the series takes a look at Trinh Cong Son street in Tay Ho, that most foreign of districts.
+The third part of the miniseries “The names behind the Hanoi streets” takes a look at Trinh Cong Son street in Tay Ho, that most foreign of districts.
 So next time you scoot, cycle or walk up and around the area you can be a little more aware of the significance of the local street names.
 Behind them are fantastical myths and legends and much-acclaimed Vietnamese writers, musicians and artists.

 Trinh Cong Son street, sometimes blandly referred to as Walking Street 2, is tucked away in the top corner of the city, near the north-west edge of the West Lake, next to the water park.
 Nonetheless, this tranquil spot offers a more peaceful stroll than the more famous and hectic Walking Street 1 beside Hoan Kiem Lake.